bu-icsg/PHMon/README.md

 using ctrl+c.

 ## Running the experiments
+For running the experiments, you need to make sure that you have the rocketchip_wrapper.bit.bin, fesvr-zynq, and the bbl as well as the script for the target use case (e.g., bbl_afl and afl.sh) on the PS side of the zedboard.

 ### Shadow Stack
 For the shadow stack use case, we provide a benign benchmark (mcf from SPEC2006 benchmark suite)